MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-segment-based-journey.md

 On the "Create a new journey" screen:

-- Create name for the journey
+- Create a name for the journey
 - Select **Segment-based** for the journey type.
 Customers start a segment-based journey when they qualify to be part of a segment.
 - Select a segment
 - Choose the **frequency** at which your journey should run:
   - A **one-time** journey with a **static** audience that runs one time.
 When the journey starts, the current members of the segment start the journey.
-  - A **one-time** journey where **newly added members can start at any time** responds to changes in the segment membership, letting more people start the journey after it starts.
+  - A **one-time** journey where **newly added members can start at any time**.
+Responds to changes in the segment membership, letting more people start the journey after it starts.
 When the journey starts, the current members of the segment start the journey.
 Newly added segment members start the journey when the segment is refreshed.
 Each person goes through the journey one time, even if they're removed and then later added again to the segment.
   - A **repeating** journey runs on a schedule that you define.
-Every time the journey reaches the scheduled run time all current members of the segment start the journey.
-Members added to the segment between the scheduled run times will be included in the next run of the journey.
-Every time the journey runs all members of the segment start the journey, even if they previously entered the journey.
+Every time the journey reaches the scheduled run time, all current members of the segment start the journey.
+Members added to the segment between the scheduled run times are included in the next run of the journey.
+Every time the journey runs, all segment members start the journey even if they previously entered the journey.
 - Set the **start date and time**: Specify the start date and time when you want to send the announcement.
 If you want, you can specify the time zone for the journey.

 ## Add the announcement messages